Canal Creek: Geography

-The predominant land use is grazing on native vegetation, plantation forestry and a small amount of cropping.
+The predominant land use is grazing on native vegetation, plantation forestry and a small amount of crop growing.

 History

 On 19 December 1943 a USA military aircraft crashed at Canal Creek Cattle Station and 31 people were killed.
 The C47 aircraft of 22nd Troop Carrier Squadron 374th Transport Group was flying from Townsville to Brisbane with a stop in Rockhampton.
 The port engine caught fire, which caused an explosion and the plane crashed and all 31 people on board were killed.
 The aircraft was carrying 20 USA military personnel, 8 Australian military personnel, and three civilians (one from the YMCA, one from the Salvation Army, and a war photographer).
 On 16 June 2002 a memorial to the crash was officially dedicated; it is at 22.97974°S 150.48141°E approximately 1 km from the crash site due to the boggy terrain at the site.
 The memorial was organised by Yeppoon resident John Millroy.
 It was the 2nd worst aircrash in Australia's history (Bakers Creek air crash in June 1943 killed 40 people).